IFMlab/ChemFlow/ChemFlow/src/GUI/README.md

 Based on Qt 5.11.1 (GCC 8.2.0, 64 bit), and PyQt 5.11.2

-Converted UI style sheet to python code with pyuic5
+Converted UI style sheet to python code with pyuic5.
+To do this step automatically from qtcreator: open Tools > External > Configure > Add > Add Tools, then name it accordingly and configure it as follow:
+* Description: `Converts .ui to .py`
+* Executable: `<your path to pyuic5>`
+* Arguments: `-o UI%{CurrentDocument:FileBaseName}.py -x %{CurrentDocument:FilePath}`
+* Working directory: `%{CurrentDocument:Path}`

 Packaged as a single executable file with PyInstaller version 3.5.dev0+98fe28542